-We agree to the fact that one of the best things about WordPress is about its number of plugins it supports.
+We agree with the fact that one of the best things about WordPress is its number of plugins it supports.
 Though if your site has a number of plugins installed it can create clutter, lead blog to crash and leave you vulnerable to security issues.
 So the solution is simple – use what’s absolutely necessary.

-As previously discussed that large size images are one of the essential reason for low speed, so we should make sure that the images used are well optimized.
+As previously discussed that large size images are one of the essential reasons for low speed, so we should make sure that the images used are well optimized.
 We recommend keeping a limit of 1MB per page.
 Use the following to compress the image without affecting the quality.

 There are many queries that bog things down, but there is no need for queries when it comes to static content.
 Fortunately, we can fix this easily, all you need to do is install the WP Performance Score Booster and tick the applicable option.